-To cite a table, follow the MLA template of core elements to create a works-cited-list entry for its source.
+To cite a table, follow the MLA format template to create a works-cited-list entry for its source.
 The following example is an entry for a census report on language course enrollments:

 Goldberg, David, et al. Enrollments in Languages Other Than English in United States Institutions of Higher Education, Fall 2013.
 Modern Language Association, Feb.
 2015, www.mla.org/enrollments_census.This report has page numbers as well as numbered figures and tables, so the parenthetical reference will include the page number on which the table appears and the table number, in square brackets: